 Factors deciding the overall transfer fee

 Apart from the talent of the player, many underlying factors decide the transfer value of a player.
 A younger player with high potential is going to cost more than an established 30-year-old player.
-Moreover, image rights and the brand value of a player also contributes to the overall transfer fee.
+Moreover, image rights and the brand value of a player also contribute to the overall transfer fee.

-There is a growing influence of player agents in football; high agent commissions in a transaction increases the final fee.
+There is a growing influence of player agents in football; high agent commissions in a transaction increase the final fee.
 Paul Pogba’s record transfer to Manchester United from Juventus was worth €105 million.
 According to Guardian, Pogba’s agent- Mino Raiola, ended up pocketing €26 million from the final fee for brokering the transfer.
 The length of a player’s existing contract and his importance to the selling club also decide the final transfer fee.

 Growth of Broadcast Rights aiding inflation in transfer fee

 In the above case, the Premier League is considered as an observation, but all other leagues in Europe have observed an upward trajectory in the broadcast rights over the last 30 years.
-Higher broadcasting rights leads to increasing the TV revenue of individual clubs, allowing them to invest heavily to achieve success on the pitch.
+Higher broadcasting rights led to increasing the TV revenue of individual clubs, allowing them to invest heavily to achieve success on the pitch.
 The massive growth observed in rights from 2007 till 2019 has coincided with big clubs not hesitating in breaching the €100 million mark for trading players.

 Investment from rich businessmen in club

 Chelsea, Manchester City, and Paris- Saint Germain have tasted a lot of success in the 21st century after being in the shadow of other top clubs in the last century.
 Roman Abramovich, an oil oligarch in Russia, completed the Chelsea takeover in 2004.
 The Royal family of Abu Dhabi bought Manchester City in 2008 while Qatar Sports Investment completed the takeover of Paris Saint-Germain in 2011.